 Downer State Forest contains 705 acres divided into two blocks that are connected by a gravel state forest highway.
 The road allows visitors to view a large portion of the forest and also serves as a through road connecting Downer Road with Beaver Meadow Road in Norwich.
 Recreation in the forest consists primarily of dispersed recreational activities such as hunting, snowmobiling, and cross-country skiing.
-Horseback and mountain bike riding are allowed on the state forest highway.
+Horseback riding and bicycling are allowed on the state forest highway.

 The northern parcel includes a 2-mile gravel loop road which links via a 3-mile gravel road to the southern state forest parcel at Beaver Meadow Road near Norwich.

 The majority of the forest road is heavily used as a main VAST (Vermont Association of Snow Travelers) corridor snowmobile trail in winter.
 Cross-country skiers and snowshoers should move to the side of the trail when you hear a snowmachine approach.